Meraki-Solutions/green-state/README.md

 ### InjectHover and InjectFocus

 Two of the most common use-cases for toggling are handling hover and handling focus.
-Green State provides InjectHover and InjectFocus components that make this more ergonomic just by aliasing the isOn/on/off props.
+GreenState provides InjectHover and InjectFocus components that make this more ergonomic just by aliasing the isOn/on/off props.

 ```js
 import { InjectHover, InjectFocus } from '@symbiotic/green-state';